top of page

 🔗 Learn more or book a session: www.keycitymfr.com

-📩 Or send me a message jim@keycitymfr.com if you’re not sure where to start—I’m happy to answer questions.
+📩 Or send me a message at jim@keycitymfr.com if you’re not sure where to start—I’m happy to answer questions.

 When people hear the word Reiki, many think of “energy healing” — mysterious, intangible, maybe even too spiritual to take seriously.
 But after training in Jikiden Reiki (the traditional Japanese lineage) and later in John F. Barnes’ Myofascial Release (MFR), I was struck by how similar these two approaches are — not just in philosophy, but in technique.